Scroll Top

 Days 4-5: Social Enterprise Site Visit & Balinese Culture

-After a day of activities, visit Magi Farm, a social enterprise focused on producing sustainable, high-protein feed for farm animals.
-Then, explore a local banjar (community center) to learn about traditional Balinese arts like woodcarving, offering making, gamelan crafting, and legong dance.
-End the day with a world-renowned legong dance performance, accompanied by a gamelan ensemble—an unforgettable Balinese experience!
+After a full day, visit Magi Farm, a social enterprise producing sustainable, high-protein animal feed.
+Then explore a local banjar to learn about Balinese arts, including woodcarving, offering making, gamelan, and legong dance, capped off with a world-renowned legong dance performance accompanied by gamelan music.

-In our next module with the Makadaya Impact Centre, we’ll explore identifying business and community needs and learn about Branding and Marketing from a guest speaker.
-In the afternoon, we’ll visit an NGO focused on reducing poverty by testing solutions for challenges faced by low-income communities in Bali.
-In the evening, get ready to sharpen your chef skills as we learn to make traditional Balinese delicacies!
+In our next module with the Makadaya Impact Centre, we’ll explore business and community needs, branding, and marketing with a guest speaker.
+In the afternoon, visit an NGO tackling poverty in Bali, and in the evening, sharpen your chef skills while learning to make traditional Balinese dishes.

 Days 8-9: Site Visit

-Next, we’ll visit a social enterprise supporting regenerative rice farming, where they work with local farmers to revive traditional methods and promote biodiversity in Bali’s rice paddies.
-This visit will highlight the intersection of culture, business, and positive impact in Bali.
+On our second site visit, explore a social enterprise supporting regenerative rice farming, working with local farmers to restore traditional methods and promote biodiversity while creating positive impact through business.

-Today, we’ll embark on a whitewater rafting adventure through the jungle, offering a unique perspective of Bali.
-After lunch, we’ll head to the coastal town of Amed, where we’ll spend the next few days.
-Here, a guest speaker will share insights on financial literacy in social enterprises.
+Today we’ll head into the jungle for a whitewater rafting adventure, seeing Bali from a new perspective.
+After lunch, travel to the coastal town of Amed, where we’ll spend the next few days and hear from a guest speaker on financial literacy in social enterprises.

-On our way to Amed, we’ll visit Tirta Gangga (a former royal palace) and the Bali Sehat clinic before enjoying free time to explore the village.
-We’ll go on a sunrise boat ride with local fishermen in traditional spider boats, followed by snorkeling over vibrant coral reefs and marine life.
-In the afternoon, we’ll assist the Bali Sehat clinic with service work before returning to our Home Base for a group meal and more free time for snorkeling.
+Travel to Amed, a quiet fishing village off the beaten path, with stops at Tirta Gangga and Bali Sehat along the way.
+Enjoy free time to explore before a sunrise boat ride with local fishermen and snorkeling over coral reefs.
+In the afternoon, assist the Bali Sehat clinic with service work, then return to Home Base for a group meal and more snorkeling time.

 Day 13: Head Back to Ubud